Niwatorim/CoRider/README.md

 To run these files, please do the following:

-1- Clone the repository to your machine via git clone and then the url of the repository 2- navigate to the project directory "Assignment" using cd Assignment 3- Install Docker
+1- Clone the repository to your machine via git clone and then the url of the repository 2- navigate to the project directory "assignment" using cd assignment 3- Install Docker
 4- Configure your MongoDB using the URI/connection string mongodb+srv://niwatorim001:testing123@users.eihuf.mongodb.net/Users?retryWrites=true&w=majority&appName=Users
 4- Build Docker image using command: docker build -t assignment .